BuildBoy12/PocketTrap/README.md

 SCP:SL Smod Plugin

 * When other SCPs step on the portal, they can enter the Pocket Dimension.
-* When leaving, it will return to the original portal position.
+* When SCPs leaving, it will return to the original portal position.
 * When a human steps on it, they are sent to the Pocket Dimension in the same way as SCP-106's attack.

 # Installation